nchlswhttkr/bookmark/README.md

 # bookmark

+Save bookmarks from the command line.

 You'll need to have SQLite3 installed.
-Bookmarks are saved to `~/.bookmarks/bookmarks.db`
+Bookmarks are saved to `~/.bookmarks/bookmarks.db`.

 ```sh
 cargo build